LIAvignon/BA-LR/README.md

-# BA-LR: Toward an interpretable and explainable approach for automatic voice comparison
+# BA-LR: Toward an interpretable and explainable approach for automatic Speaker Recognition

 ## Table of content:
 * [How it works?](#install)